ydb-platform/ydb/ydb/docs/en/core/concepts/glossary.md

 ### KiKiMR {#kikimr}

-**KiKiMR** is the legacy name of {{ ydb-short-name }} that was used before it became an [open-source product](https://github.com/ydb-platform/ydb).
+**KiKiMR** is the legacy name of {{ ydb-short-name }} that was used long before it became an [open-source product](https://github.com/ydb-platform/ydb).
 It can still be occasionally found in the source code, old articles and videos, etc.